 Medicare Rebates are subject to change and review

 MBS Item codes can change or be eliminated from the Medicare rebate schedule.
 If your surgery is currently eligible for a Medicare rebate, it may be best to perform your procedure sooner rather than later.

-- Gender reassignment surgery is not for everyone.
-Some patients choose to live with gender dysphoria or just undergo hormone therapy without ever choosing to undergo gender reassignment surgery.
+- Gender affirmation surgery is not for everyone.
+Some patients choose to live with gender dysphoria or just undergo hormone therapy without ever choosing to undergo gender affirmation surgery.